Introduction/Executive Summary

 Key Strategic procurement areas over the period of the strategy focus on delivery of Operational Objectives and Capital/Transformational projects.

-Work to support the capital programme is in place, the following provides access to the Council’s Contract Register.
-View the Council's current contract opportunities.
+Work to support the capital programme is in place, the following link provides access to the Council’s Contract Register: Access the Council's Contract Register.

 The Procurement Reform (Scotland) Act 2014 requires a Procurement Strategy to be in place for Regulated Procurements.